- Overview

 Authentication of the POST request

-that contains an HTTP header that you can use to verify the authenticity of the POST
+Indeed Apply sends a POST request to your postUrl with an HTTP header that you can use to verify that the POST is authentic.

-To generate signatures, Indeed Apply uses the full unaltered JSON payload, including the curly brackets ({}
+To generate signatures, Indeed Apply uses the full unaltered JSON payload, including the curly braces ({}), and the shared secret.

 Supported SSL certificates